CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: SCP: Salient Compressor Pretraining

 \section{SCP: Salient Compressor Pretraining}

-Previous methods \citep{louis-etal-2025-pisco, 10.5555/3737916.3741392} typically use token-level reconstruction loss to learn doc representation.
-However, the learned representation may waste limited capacity/budget on token-by-token reconstruction which might be trivial.
-Also, the raw representation learned in such a way might not ``digest'' the document exhaustively.
-To enable the model to focus on abstracting and digesting semantically informative representations, we first synthesize pre-training data that highlights salient information.
-Based on this data, we train a compression framework, where a compressor learns to retain merely essential semantics (Figure~\ref{fig:datagen}).
+Previous methods \citep{louis-etal-2025-pisco, 10.5555/3737916.3741392} typically use token-level reconstruction loss to learn document representation.
+This risks wasting limited capacity/budget on potentially trivial token-by-token reconstruction, and the resulting representations might not ``digest'' the document in a way that retains all relevant information.
+To enable the model to focus on generating semantically informative representations, we first synthesize pre-training data that highlights salient information.
+Based on this data, we train a compression framework, where a compressor learns to retain just the essential semantics (Fig~\ref{fig:datagen}).